rbt-lang/rbt-proto/doc/combinators.rst

 .. slide:: The Interface: Query Input
    :level: 3

-   Here is the idea: allow queries to accept *input*.
+   The idea: let queries accept *input*.

-   So in addition to these two examples:
+   So, in addition to regular queries:

    :math:`Q_1`. *Show the total number of departments.*

    :math:`Q_2`. *For every department, show its name and the number of employees.*

-   The following is also a "query":
+   We also permit "queries" with input:

    :math:`Q_3`. *For a given department, get the number of employees.*

-   This suggests composability: :math:`Q_3` must be a part of :math:`Q_2`.
+   We see a hint of composability: :math:`Q_3` must be a part of :math:`Q_2`.
+   But:

    * The input of :math:`Q_3` is :math:`\operatorname{Dept}`.
    * What is the input of :math:`Q_1` and :math:`Q_2`?